In this guide, I’ll show you how to create simple and advanced web 2.0 backlinks.

 - * Infographics: Infographics are awesome filler content when available in your particular niche.

-- Write Actual Content: if you have a lot of time on your hands or you’re only working on one website, then this is best route to take.
-You can either write about relevant topics or speak about them in a natural way using Dictanote a free speech recognition software.
+- Write Actual Content: if you have a lot of time on your hands or you’re only working on one website, then this is the best route to take.
+You can either write about relevant topics or speak about them in a natural way using Dictanote, a free speech recognition software.
 It’s clunky, but it works and can help expedite your filler content process.

 Step 6: Post or Schedule Your Seed Article